Man-eating animal: Snakes

 Very few species of snakes are physically capable of swallowing an adult human.
 Although quite a few claims have been made about giant snakes swallowing adult humans, only a limited number have been confirmed.
 Various species of pythons are the most commonly recorded perpetrators.
 In 2017 in Indonesia, an adult male was discovered inside a 7 m python.
 On 14 June 2018 a 54-year-old woman named Wa Tiba was eaten by a reticulated python, which had slithered into her garden at her home.
 A 45-year-old woman farmer in Indonesia, who had been missing since the day before, was found dead inside a 5 m python in June 2024.

 Large constricting snakes will sometimes constrict and kill prey that are too large to swallow.
 Also, multiple cases are documented of medium-sized (3 to 4 m) captive Burmese pythons constricting and killing humans, including several nonintoxicated, healthy adult men, one of whom was a "student" zookeeper.
 In the zookeeper case, the python was attempting to swallow the zookeeper's head when other keepers intervened.
 In addition, at least one Burmese python as small as 2.7 m constricted and killed an intoxicated adult man.

 A large constricting snake may constrict or swallow an infant or a small child, a threat that is legitimate and empirically proven.
-Cases of python attacks on children have been recorded for the green anaconda, the African rock python, and the Burmese python.
+Cases of python attacks on children have been recorded for the reticulated python, the African rock python, and the Burmese python.

 In the Philippines, more than a quarter of Aeta men (a modern forest-dwelling hunter-gatherer group) have reported surviving reticulated python predation attempts.
 Pythons are nonvenomous ambush predators, and both the Aeta and pythons hunt deer, wild pigs, and monkeys, making them competitors and prey.

-In South Africa in 2002, a 10-year-old boy was swallowed whole by a 20 ft African rock python, but cases like these are empirically observed and recorded but not entirely confirmed unlike the cases mentioned above.
+In South Africa in 2002, a 10-year-old boy was swallowed whole by a 20 ft Southern African rock python, but cases like these are empirically observed and recorded but not entirely confirmed unlike the cases mentioned above.

-In Australia there has been one recorded case of an amethystine python attempting to consume an adult human.
+In Australia there has been one recorded case of an Australian scrub python attempting to consume an adult human.